colorado-blue-spruce-2

 Spruce Trees for the Southwest

 Spruce Trees for the Southwest.
 Most Spruce trees need regular watering.
 They are not drought tolerant and if you want them to look good they will a lot of water and a regular fertilizing schedule.
-You should water 3-4 times per week for the first 4-5 years of its life.
+You should water 3-4 times per week for the first 4-5 years after initial planting.

 Will Spruce Trees for the Southwest Survive?